cloudmesh/classes/_sources/i524/technologies.rst.txt

      :cite:`www-news-fits-2016` newer version of FITS standard
      document was released in July 2016.
 FITS can be used for digitization of contents like books and
-     magzines. :cite:`www-fits-vatican-library` used FITS for long
+     magzines.
+Vatican Library :cite:`www-fits-vatican-library` used FITS
-     term preservation of their book, manuscripts and other collection.
+     for long term preservation of their book, manuscripts and other collection.
 Matlab, a language used for technical computing supports fits :cite:`www-fits-matlab`.
-In his 2011 paper, Keith Wiley :cite:`paper-fits-2011` explained how they performed
+The 2011 paper
+     :cite:`paper-fits-2011` explains how to perform
-     processing of astronomical images on Hadoop.
-They used FITS format for data storage.
+     processing of astronomical images on Hadoop using FITS.

 260. RCFile
 261. ORC